-- 461-3 PRODUCTION PLANNING AND CONTROL.
-Long range and aggregate planning; master scheduling; rough cut capacity planning; MRP; CRP; lead time management; production activity control, sequencing, and line balancing.
-Prerequisites: PROD 315; MS 251. - 490-1 to 6 INDEPENDENT STUDY IN OPERATIONS MANAGEMENT.
+490-1 to 6 INDEPENDENT STUDY IN OPERATIONS MANAGEMENT.
 Topical areas in greater depth than regularly titled courses permit.
 Individual or small group readings or projects.
 May be repeated to a maximum of 6 hours provided no topic is repeated.
-Prerequisite: consent of instructor and department chairperson. - 519-3 OPERATIONS MANAGEMENT.
-Management of manufacturing and service operations.
-Topics include process technology and product design, forecasting, long range and aggregate planning, management of independent and dependent demand, and quality.
-Prerequisite: MS 502 or equivalent. - 529-3 OPERATIONS MANAGEMENT AND PROCESS ANALYSIS.
+Prerequisite: consent of instructor and department chairperson.

+529-3 OPERATIONS MANAGEMENT AND PROCESS ANALYSIS.
 A process view of operations management concepts such as process design, capacity, flow time, supply chain and logistics in manufacturing and service organizations is presented.
-Prerequisites: MBA 521 & 522. - 568-3 SEMINAR IN POM.
-Decision-making in manufacturing; integration of many individual topics covered in POM program.
-Prerequisite: PROD 519.
+Prerequisites: MBA 521 & 522.

+568-3 SEMINAR IN POM.
+Decision-making in manufacturing: integration of many individual topics covered in POM.
+Prerequisite: PROD 529.